CINCINNATI (October 28, 2022) — It’s not easy for Danielle Cole to talk about her struggles.

 Project Lift has assisted Danielle in several ways, including utility bills and rent.
 “The utilities (payments) helped a ton, because I had no idea when I was going to be able to pay them,” she says.

 The support from Project Lift helps relieve mental burdens as much as financial ones, Danielle says, noting that her mental well-being hinges on whether she can put food on her table and keep current on rent.

 She is proud that since getting her first credit card two years ago, she has remained debt-free and has built an above-average credit score.

 “I’ve made really positive and good changes for myself.
 At the job I have now, I’ve added eight job titles.
 I try to build my resume as much as I can.
 I think it’ll help me in the future.”

 With Project Lift’s help, she looks toward a future where she achieves financial well-being.

-“I just want to make sure (Joshua) is OK when I leave this earth,” Danielle says.
+“I just want to make sure (Joshua) is OK,” Danielle says.
 “That’s my main goal in life.”

 Project Lift supports families on their journey to financial stability.
 Project Lift sponsors listen to each families’ challenges, find ways to leverage resources to assist them with short-term needs – rent, food, child care, utilities, transportation, etc. – and provide an ongoing support system as they work to increase their incomes and build long-term economic well-being.